-The Division of Child & Adolescent Psychiatry and Psychology provides an array of clinical services though efforts of seven child and adolescent psychiatrists, three child and adolescent psychologists, 10 advanced trainees in fields of child and adolescent psychology and child and adolescent psychiatry, and eight clinicians who are on the staff of the University of Louisville Physicians-Bingham Clinic.
-These services cover a broad range of clinical disorders, provide a continuum of care for the community and serve as a local and regional resource for the most complex psychiatric problems of children and adolescents.
+The Division of Child and Adolescent Psychiatry and Psychology provides an array of clinical services through efforts of six child and adolescent psychiatrists, three child and adolescent psychologists, 10 advanced trainees in fields of child and adolescent psychiatry and child and adolescent psychology, and eight clinicians who are on the staff of the University of Louisville Physicians-Bingham Clinic.
+These services cover a broad range of clinical disorders, provide a continuum of care for the community, and serve as a local and regional resource for the most complex psychiatric problems of children and adolescents.

 The Ackerly Child Inpatient Unit

 The 20-bed Ackerly Child Inpatient Unit at Kosair Children’s Hospital provides intensive diagnostic and treatment services for severely disturbed children and adolescents.
 These services include psychiatric and psychological evaluation, individual, group and family therapies and educational evaluations.
 Many children require medical evaluations in the coordination of psychiatric treatment; this is provided by consultants from the Kosair Children’s Hospital.
 Hospitalizations are as brief as possible and discharge planning is initiated at the time of admission to allow the most appropriate follow up care to be provided.
 Ackerly has become a regional referral center with an excellent reputation.